aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-umbraco/umbraco-quote-generator-module/_index.md

 1. If you install **local package**, do not unzip the package but load the zip into Umbraco.
 1. Follow the instructions on screen.

-**Note:** You may get a ‘Maximum request length exceeded’ error when installing.
+**Note**: You may get a ‘Maximum request length exceeded’ error when installing.
 You can easily fix this issue by updating the ‘maxRequestLength’ value in your Umbraco web.config file.
 &lt;httpRuntime requestValidationMode="2.0" enableVersionHeader="false" maxRequestLength="25000" /&gt;

 ## Using